 With whom do we share your personal data?

 The Alumni Site does not sell or rent your personal data.
-[If expand is available use this sentence for this section]: In certain cases we may disclose your personal data to third parties.
-For a complete list of any such third parties, please click here. [“here” expands following info] We will not disclose any of the personal data you provide to this site to third parties, except:
+We will not disclose any of the personal data you provide through this site to third parties, except:

-- To our professional advisors, service providers, auditors and contractors, including Conenza, who may help develop or maintain this site.
+- To our professional advisors, service providers, auditors and contractors, including Conenza, who may help develop or maintain this site and who hosts the data on this site for Accenture.

 - When required by law or a court of tribunal of competent jurisdiction.